richard-doucet75/AccountManagement/README.md

 You can launch the application either though your IDE or by running the docker-compose-up.ps1 script.
 This script will ensure docker-compose start up the application using the same profile as the IDE.

+## Email (SMTP Server) ##
+Using MailHog as a Test SMTP server.  use:  http://localhost:8025/ to view emails generated and sent.

 ## Technical Note ##